What is vegetarian wine?

 This should be as subdued as possible, and neon lights are best avoided.

-What is the best way to transport the wine?
+What is the best way to transport wine?

-This question is often asked by people buying wine from the Château door to transport home across Europe.
+This is often asked by people buying wine from the Château door for transport home by car or flying across Europe and as far as Australia.
+We give some general guidance and we have designed our own packaging to help.

 Always carry your bottles upright so they do not leak.